swang134/CMSC424Database/assignment10/README.md

 #### `testing.py`

 This contains some code for testing.
-You should be able to run: `python3 testing.py` to get started.
-Note that the first time you run it, it will create the two files `relation1` and `logfile`, but after you kill it, the logfile will be inconsistent (we never write out CHECKPOINT records in normal course).
-So the second time you run it, it will error out since the restartRecovery code is not implemented.
-So if you want to work on the other two tasks, you should remove those two files every time.
+You should be able to run: `python3 testingRecovery.py` to get started.
+Note that the program will use two files `relation1` and `logfile`.
+It will replace the original `logfile` with the modifications based on your restartRecovery() function.
+So make sure to copy `relation1` and `logfile` into sepearate files before running the code.
+Your workflow would be as follows:

-Currently the only way to stop testing.py is through killing it through Ctrl-C. If that doesn't work, try stopping it (Ctrl-Z), and then killing it using `kill %`.
+First time:
+    ```
+        cp relation1 relation1_orig
+        cp logfile logfile_orig
+        python3 testingRecovery.py
+    ```
+Subsequent runs:
+    ```
+        cp relation1_orig relation1
+        cp logfile_orig logfile
+        python3 testingRecovery.py
+    ```
+The `_orig` files will contain the original data that your code needs to be tested on.
 ### Your Task

 Your task is to finish a few of the unfinished pieces in the two files (1.5 points)